Permanent SPACE for indie artists

 1. Purchase and Creation of a New, Affordable Performance Space: In the next year, IndieSpace will identify and create a new performance space specifically for the independent theater community.
 While the exact programming will be determined once the space is secured (clarifying size of space, costs, and more), IndieSpace has identified three key programs for any space:

-2. Advising and Mediation: IndieSpace currently works with theaters who are facing challenges maintaining their leases, or are in jeopardy of losing their space.
-In the future, we plan to offer these advisory services more broadly, working with theater companies with their own space as well as companies that do not yet have space.
+2. Advising and Mediation: IndieSpace currently works with theaters who are facing real estate challenges or transitions.
+Many of the organizations we have consulted with were struggling to maintain their leases and were in jeopardy of losing them or were growing and looking to expand their space to build out their programming.
+Services have included identifying new space, lease negotiation, the creation of partnerships to sustain space, strategic planning consultation, and on-going support when issues arise with a landlord, the Dept of Buildings, the Fire Dept and the like.
+IndieSpace has consulted with over 30 organizations so far.
 These services are provided by IndieSpace free of charge to nonprofit independent theaters.
 By creating a deeper understanding of how theater and real estate can work together towards the same goals, IndieSpace brings real estate owners, developers and artists together.

 IndieSpace is currently searching for its first property.
 We are looking for development sites or small buildings with potential for theater space (above or below grade).
 If you know of a space that we should be looking at please email firstname.lastname@example.org.